filcab/SublimeLLDB/README.md

 * Xcode keybindings
 * VS keybindings will be added on request.
 Please open a bug report with the equivalent keybindings in Visual Studio (Check the Xcode keybindings in the *Useful Keybound Commands* section)

-* Event-driven to avoid any editing slow-downs due to the plugin
+* Event-driven to avoid any editing slow-downs due to the plugin.
+* Lazy loading architecture so you won't notice the lldb is loaded until you call one of its commands.

 Installation